steelerose/epicodus_exchange/README.md

 Created by [Julie Steele](http://juliesteele.site44.com/).

-FIX:
-- Update and uncomment final line in config/environments/production.rb (host => 'localhost:3000')
-- Misc. devise pages (remember me, forgot password, email new password, etc)
-- CanCan tests for create, update, destroy
-- Add tests for new comments AJAX functionality
+ADD:

+- Miscellaneous
+  - user and Posts search doesn't work until page refresh
   - Make sure EVERYTHING has been tested!!

-ADD:
-- Everywhere
-  - Prettify

 - Posts Index Page (Home)
   - can choose to view all questions, resolved questions, or unresolved questions